Allegiant Travel (NASDAQ:ALGT) Short Interest Down 29.0% in January

 Analyst Upgrades and Downgrades

 Several equities analysts have issued reports on the company.
 StockNews.com raised Allegiant Travel from a “sell” rating to a “hold” rating in a report on Tuesday, October 11th.
-Cowen lowered Allegiant Travel from an “outperform” rating to a “market perform” rating and set a $80.00 price objective on the stock. in a report on Thursday, December 15th.
-Barclays dropped their price objective on Allegiant Travel from $100.00 to $96.00 and set an “overweight” rating on the stock in a report on Wednesday, January 11th.
-Susquehanna Bancshares dropped their price objective on Allegiant Travel from $140.00 to $110.00 in a report on Tuesday, October 11th.
-Finally, Cowen lowered Allegiant Travel from an “outperform” rating to a “market perform” rating and set a $80.00 price target on the stock. in a report on Thursday, December 15th.
+Deutsche Bank Aktiengesellschaft lowered Allegiant Travel from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $106.00 to $75.00 in a report on Tuesday, December 20th.
+Bank of America dropped their price objective on Allegiant Travel from $125.00 to $100.00 and set a “neutral” rating on the stock in a report on Thursday, October 6th.
+Morgan Stanley lowered Allegiant Travel from an “overweight” rating to an “equal weight” rating and dropped their price objective for the stock from $175.00 to $115.00 in a report on Monday, December 5th.
+Finally, The Goldman Sachs Group started coverage on Allegiant Travel in a report on Friday, December 16th.
+They set a “buy” rating and a $96.00 price target on the stock.
 Ten research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
 According to MarketBeat, the company presently has an average rating of “Hold” and an average price target of $102.33.

 About Allegiant Travel